lupasearch/lupasearch-client/docs/components/search-box.md

 - `inputSelector` - css selector to find your search input element;

 - `searchTriggers` - an optional list of html selectors that plugin will bind to to trigger the search event with a current search input value;

+- `searchBoxCloseTriggers` - an optional list of html selectors that plugin will bind to to trigger the search box close event;

 - `minInputLength` - minimum user input length to perform suggestion/document search;